 The Fort district has the famous Cargills & Millers complex that is protected by a special government law from demolition.
 This is done mainly to preserve the historic beauty of the Fort area.
 Cannons that were once mounted on the rampart of the old fort of Colombo laid out for observance and prestige at the Green, giving a colonial touch to the city.

 In 2015, Colombo is a city where works are underway almost everywhere, with ambitious plans and development.
-From Colombo getting to any part of Sri Lanka is easy, as a main hub, and a train ride is a must, as I did when I traveled to the historic city of Galle in the south.
+From Colombo getting to any part of Sri Lanka is easy, as the main hub, and a train ride is a must, as I did when I travelled to the historic city of Galle in the south.